 The dried and pelleted goat manure is about N 1.5%, P 1.0%, and K 1.8%, i.e. higher in potassium, which is useful for flowering.

 What do Nitrogen, Phosphorus, and Potassium in Fertilizers do for Plants?

 Nitrogen, Phosphorus, and Potassium or N-P-K are commonly used in fertilizer and each has a different function to play to promote plant growth.

 In simple terms, nitrogen is good for green leafy growth, phosphorus is good for root and shoot development, and potassium helps promote flowering and fruiting

 My Tiger Orchid BloomingClick thumbnail to view full-size

 I recycle used tea bags by soaking it in water for a few days and then use it to water the Tiger Orchid plant.
 Tea is rich in nitrogen and potassium, which are useful ingredients for plant growth and flowering.

-So instead of using plain water to water the plant, using tea water that is rich in nutrients will not only recycle your used tea bags or tea leaves into something useful, but will give you joy and happiness when you see good plant growth and beautiful flowers.
+Instead of plain water to water the plant, tea water that is rich in nutrients will give good plant growth and beautiful flowers.

 My Other Article on Gardening